SecondServ/NY-Property-Data-Anomalies-Detection/README.md

 4.**Modeling**:
 - Using principle components analysis to do dimenionalty reduction.
 It turns out 6 PCs are able to capture 99% of variation in the 45 features.
-- Z-scaling the 6 selected PCs to make them more comparable in relative dimension (call them z-scores).
+- Z-scaling the 6 selected PCs to make them more comparable in relative dimensions (call them z-scores).
 - Calculate fraud scores:
-  - score 1: Combine the z-scores with a heuristic algorithm
+  - score 1: Combine the z-scores with a heuristic algorithm, which means to measure distance to find closeness of records, this helps revealing outliers(anomolies)
+  $s_1$
+  - score 2: